Next Biden agenda items on immigration and infrastructure already running into trouble

 But two of the most influential forces in the Senate Democratic caucus are colliding on strategy.

-Sen. Joe Manchin III (D-W.Va.) is insisting that Democrats avoid using reconciliation on infrastructure, considering its track record as a historically bipartisan issue.
+Sen. Joe Manchin III (D-W.Va.) is insisting that Democrats avoid using reconciliation on infrastructure, considering its record as a historically bipartisan issue.

 But Sen. Bernie Sanders (I-Vt.) — the chairman of the Senate Budget Committee, who is in charge of crafting reconciliation strategies through his panel — signaled that doing so would be the only way of getting a meaningful infrastructure package accomplished.